simonmichael/shelltestrunner/README.md

       -V --version          Print version information

-         -- TFOPTIONS       Set extra test-framework options like -j/--threads, -t/--select-tests, -o/--timeout (use -- --help for
+         -- TFOPTIONS       Set extra test-framework options like -j/--threads, -t/--select-tests, -o/--timeout, --hide-successes.
-                            a list.)
+                            Use -- --help for a list.
 Avoid spaces.

  Test commands normally run within your current directory; the `--execdir` option makes them run within the directory where they are defined.